AviralMehrotra/Video-Conferencing-Website/README.md

 # ✨ Video Conferencing Website

-Welcome to the Video Conferencing Website project! 🎥 This web application allows users to seamlessly conduct video conferences, share audio 🎙️, collaborate with multiple participants 👥, and even share their screens 📺.
+Welcome to the Video Conferencing Website project! 🎥 This web-application allows users to seamlessly conduct video conferences, share audio 🎙️, collaborate with multiple participants 👥, and even share their screens 📺.
 The project is built using AgoraRTC, a powerful real-time communication library. 🚀

 ## 🌟 Features